areeahmed/birmbenawa/README.md

 - [x]  List of task shows a list of tasks that need to be done and this list is a ExpantionTile
 - [x]  the ExpantionTile in the List Screen is have a Title, Description, Icon and list of task ( checkBox and TextField )
 - [x]  Debt Screen this screen is tell you how much you debted from people and how much you gave to them
-- [ ]  Debt screen containe Card ( Name of Person, Price ( Took, gave ), and Unitl when ) and checkBox.
+- [ ]  Debt screen containe Card ( Name of Person, Price ( Took, gave ), and Unitl when, color ( if you red - if another one green ) ) and checkBox.
 - [ ]  Buy Screen is containe ( card image - name - last things in screen order - online or not) - ListViewBuilder
 - [ ]  Chat screen ( List - SendButton - Reminder Button - CheckBox )
 - [ ]  settings containe setting of app and profile edit